In addition to his writing, Derek Hunter has been sharing his commentary for over the past 10 years on podcasts and various radio shows.

 Derek went on to guest host on Saturdays on WMAL Radio in Washington, D.C. in 2010 and then in 2011, he regularly hosted weeknights 9 pm to midnight on WBAL in Baltimore.
 WBAL moved him to weekdays 12-2 pm in April 2013 and he left WBAL in December 2017.

-As a co-founder of The Daily Caller and a contributing editor, he currently hosts a daily audio podcast Monday through Thursday for the Daily Caller and hosts a video podcast every Friday.
+He was the first employee hired by Daily Caller co-founders Tucker Carlson and Neil Patel to help start The Daily Caller in 2009.
+He is currently a contributing editor and hosts a daily audio podcast Monday through Thursday for The Daily Caller and hosts a video podcast every Friday.